curlybracketshq/giovanni.curlybrackets.it/_posts/2016-06-11-airbrake-metrics.markdown

 layout: post
 ---

 Yesterday I wrote a little Ruby script to fetch Airbrake's error groups.

-The main goal was to collect data to identify the most common errors.
+The main goal was to identify the most common errors.

-The script started as a single file *blob* of code.
+The script started as a single file *blob of code*.
 After some refactoring I created two main classes: `AirbrakeFetcher` and `BarChart`.

 ### `AirbrakeFetcher`

-Use this class to retrieve error groups, see https://airbrake.io/docs/#groups-v4.
+Use this class to retrieve error groups, see more at [Airbrake API Reference - Groups v4](https://airbrake.io/docs/#groups-v4).
 Create a new instance by providing your Airbrake API key and project id.

 <script src="https://gist.github.com/potomak/485a3fcb46f854845cffa0c8a8f95ba9.js?file=airbrake_fetcher.rb"></script>